Sonia Bermúdez (thanatologist)

 Sonia Marina Bermúdez Robles (c.
 1955) is a Colombian forensic thanatologist.
-Sonia is the founder of the organization "Gente como Uno" in Riohacha, dedicated to offering burial to the deceased who could not access official funeral services due to precarious economic conditions, including Venezuelan migrants.
-It has buried more than 600 people.
-For its work, she has been recognized by the United Nations High Commissioner for Refugees and the United Nations.
+She is the founder of the organization "Gente como Uno" in Riohacha, dedicated to offering burial to the deceased who could not access official funeral services due to precarious economic conditions, including Venezuelan migrants.
+The organization has buried more than 600 people, and for its work, she has been recognized by the United Nations High Commissioner for Refugees and the United Nations.